 Kendra Dalton was named West Coast Conference Player of the Year after leading the BYU women’s golf team to three tournament wins, the WCC Championship title and a second-consecutive berth to the NCAA Regionals.

-“This fall season went well,” Dalton said.
+“This season went well,” Dalton said.
 “Winning my first college tournament was great and gave me a lot of confidence.
-I played solidly this fall and am excited for the second half of the season to start up in the spring.
 I am working on my distance control and short game a lot.
-That is where I want to see improvement over the next few months as we get ready for the latter half of the season.”
+That is where I want to see improvement.”

 Dalton received first place individually in the Julie Inkster Spartan Invitational on Sept.
 20 by shooting an outstanding 212 (-4).
 She shot a consistent 70, 71 and 71 in the three rounds to win the tournament and led the Cougars to a first-place team finish.

 “Winning tournaments is my goal, and to get my first collegiate win felt incredible,” Dalton said.
 “Having your hard work pay off feels awesome and it definitely made me hungry for more.”

-Both head coach Carrie Roberts and Dalton recognized how much the junior has grown in her abilities since joining the team three years ago.
-Dalton is grateful for her opportunity to learn from the head coach and to be a part of the great team culture.
+Both head coach Carrie Roberts and Dalton recognized how much the junior has improved since joining the team three years ago.
+Dalton is grateful for her opportunity to learn from the head coach and be a part of the great team culture.